sergiovazquezz/aoc-2025/README.md

 cd aoc-2025/
 ```

-Create the `inputs` folder in the root directory, where the input for the puzzles must be uploaded
+Create the `inputs` folder in the root directory, where the input for the puzzles must be placed

 ```bash
 mkdir inputs
 ```

-The input of each day must follow the pattern below
+The input for each day must follow the pattern below

 ```bash
 day<number>.txt